6. Deep Learning#

 plt.show()

-Adjust the kernel and the number of interations that the kernel is applied (`num_iterations`).6.4.
-Convolutional Neural Networks (CNNs)#
+Code hint Adjust the kernel and the number of interations that the kernel is applied (`num_iterations`).

 CNNs are a class of deep learning models designed for image analysis.
-We will now build a basic CNN architecture using the deep learning tool pytorch
+We will now build a basic CNN architecture using the deep learning tool pytorch.

 We all know that scientists like to dress well 🧑🔬.
 Let’s make use of the FashionMNIST dataset that consists of a training set of 60,000 examples and a test set of 10,000 examples of clothing and accessories.